ValdetS/InTune/README.md

 <!-- Welcome Section -->
 # What Is InTune? 🤔
 InTune is a music selection tool.
 This web app uses a mix of APIs to help find music based on mood, activity, time of day, or weather.
 To learn more about my project, or to try it out yourself.
-Feel free to visit the project page on my portfolio site.
+Feel free to visit the project page [project page](https://valdetsemovski.com/intune-project-page.html "Visit https://valdetsemovski.com/intune-project-page.html") on my portfolio site.
 This documentation will cover the technical details about the project.

 <br>